 By Jennifer Kenny

-1 Philip was headed to a protest rally in Washington, D.C.
-He had health insurance through work but was in extreme debt after his daughter's treatment for cancer for all the things his insurance did not pay for.
+1 Back in 2005, Philip was headed to a protest rally in Washington, D.C.
+He had health insurance through work but was in extreme debt after his daughter's treatment for cancer.
+There were many things his insurance did not pay for.
 He wanted better access to health care coverage than was currently available.
 He also worried for the millions of people in the United States that had no insurance coverage at all.
-He wanted a set-up that was similar to socialized medicine, or the government run health care systems, in places like Canada, Sweden, or Great Britain.
+He wanted a set-up that was similar to socialized medicine, or the government-run health care systems, in places like Canada, Sweden, and Great Britain.

-3 Dr. Levitz, a physician with whom Philip became close during his daughter's illness, understands Philip's concern.
-He agrees that health care costs in this country are outrageous.
+3 Dr. Levitz, his daughter's physician, understood Philip's concern.
+He agreed that health care costs in this country are outrageous.
 In his opinion, the U.S. health care system is a patchwork with many gaps in coverage.
-He complains that private insurance companies spend too much on billing, sales, and executive pay, and that they want huge profits at the patients' expense.
-In addition, he complains that he hires extra staff in his office and at the hospital just to handle the paperwork.
-He always quotes the statistic that one out of every three health dollars in the United States goes to administration.
+He complained that private insurance companies spend too much on billing, sales, and executive pay, and that they want huge profits at the patients' expense.
+In addition, he complained that he hires extra staff in his office and at the hospital just to handle the paperwork.
+He quoted the statistic that one out of every three health dollars in the United States goes to administration.

 Paragraphs 4 to 9:

 For the complete story with questions: click here for printable

 1. Research socialized medicine and summarize the information you find.

 2. Research Obamacare, the Patient Protection and Affordable Care Act.
 What changes will it make to the U.S. healthcare system?
 Prepare a report on your findings.

 3. Write a letter from Dr. Levitz to Philip offering ideas on the ways health care could change to meet the needs of families.

 4. Develop four fundraising ideas that a neighborhood could carry out to help someone like Philip with his family's financial needs.